Ayaan2106/Fraud_Detection/README.md

 This project explores fraud detection on a highly imbalanced transaction dataset using Logistic Regression and Random Forest models.

 ## Dataset
-The dataset is sourced from Kaggle (PaySim simulator): https://www.kaggle.com/datasets/ealaxi/paysim1
+The dataset is sourced from Kaggle = Synthetic Financial Datasets For Fraud Detection: https://www.kaggle.com/datasets/ealaxi/paysim1

 Due to file size limits, the dataset is not included in this repository.